Everything You Need To Know About The Masters Tournament

 Roberts proposed that the pair call the event The Masters to symbolize the caliber of golfers who would appear at the event.
 However, Jones had no time for the poncey name, and instead, the tournament started life as the Augusta National Invitational.
 In 1939, it was decided to rebrand and label it the Masters.

-Even today, the event is invitation only, and only the best golfers on the planet crack a nod.
+Even today, the event is invitation-only and operates outside the PGA Tour, and only the best golfers on the planet crack a nod and get to be part of Masters history.

 How Does The Masters Tournament Work?